 MS Exercise Group(people with other Long Term Conditions are also welcome) is a friendly supportive exercise group with the opportunity to have a cup of tea and a chat after the exercise with people in similar situation.
 Please wear comfortable clothing.
 Frome Cheese and Grain.
 Mondays 10.30-12 noon. £3.50 or £2.50 with no tea/coffee.
 Supported by Bath MS Branch.

 On Track is a goal setting group service.
 Come along to these friendly peer led groups where you can join people who are setting goals that might improve their health and wellbeing.
 Get support and support others, get on track and have a chat over a cup of tea.
-On Track groups usually take place every two weeks; please contact us on 01373 468368 for specific dates.
+Please contact us on 01373 468368 for specific dates.

 Frome Every other Tuesday, 10.00am to 11.30am – Frome Medical Practice, Enos Way, BA11 1FH